justindannguyen/kafka-stream-examples/README.md

-# Kafka Stream Usecases
+# Kafka Stream Use-cases

 ## Real-time Data Aggregation
 This video will show you how to use Spring Cloud Stream + Kafka to aggregate min, max based on windowed-event-time in the fast ways (real-time).
-As long as data arrives in your data ingestion platform, it will be aggregate immediately, even with the late arriving records.
+As long as data arrives in your data ingestion platform, it will be aggregated immediately, even with the late arriving records.
 It will help us to resolve 4 common problem with typical batch processing: real-time, accuracy with late arriving records, scalability/no performance issues with db query, alerts.

 ### References: